sandipshiwakoti/sandipshiwakoti/README.md

 # Hey, I am Sandip Shiwakoti! 👋

-I'm a **Software Engineer** with a passion for building mobile and web applications. ✨ I believe in writing clean code that makes a difference and **enjoy sharing knowledge** with fellow developers. 🚀 In my free time, I work on side projects and **explore new technologies**
+I'm a **Software Engineer** with a passion for building mobile and web applications. ✨ I believe in writing clean code that makes a difference and **enjoy sharing knowledge** with fellow developers. 🚀 In my free time, I work on side projects and **explore new technologies**.

 <img align="right" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" width="350" alt="Coding"/>

 - 🔭 I'm currently working on **Cross-Platform Mobile App with React Native**
-- 🌱 I'm currently learning **RSC in mobile apps with Expo**
+- 🌱 I'm currently learning **RSC in Mobile Apps with Expo**
 - 👯 I'm looking to collaborate on **Open Source Projects**
 - 📚 Most of my projects are available at [Github](https://github.com/sandipshiwakoti?tab=repositories)
 - 📫 How to reach me: codewithshiwakoti@gmail.com